hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

   In the past we've used an `<APP>.util` package to contain "utilities" that don't seem to belong anywhere else.
 This is a terrible pattern because `<APP>.util` becomes an ill-defined grab-bag of all sorts of random stuff, and because anything in `<APP>.util` looks like it might be used anywhere in the code whereas in fact it's likely only used in one place: localization breaks down.
 We don't want any more `<APP>.util` packages.

   Also in the past we've created local `helpers.py` modules or `helpers/` packages within packages to contain the utils or helpers just for that package.
-This isn't a good pattern either: it still ends up moving close collaborators away from the code that uses them, splitting functions that should live together in one module into separate modules by forcing the helper into `helpers.py`, or splitting modules that should live side-by-side in one package into separate packages by forcing the helper into a `helpers/` sub-package.
+This isn't a good pattern either: it still ends up moving close collaborators away from the code that uses them, splitting functions that should live together in one module into separate modules by forcing the helper into `helpers.py`, or splitting modules that should live side-by-side in one package into separate packages by forcing the helper into a `helpers/` subpackage.
 It's also just annoying to always have to move everything into "helpers" modules.

 ## Approach